Open to roles · San Francisco

 Brad Paws AI Chat Agent

-A production Claude Haiku 4.5 agent with ten tools, two-phase confirmation, and a circuit breaker.
+A production Claude Haiku 4.5 agent with fifteen tools, two-phase confirmation, and a circuit breaker.

 Live

 Clients talk to the portal in plain language.
-The agent runs on Claude Haiku 4.5 through Vercel AI SDK v6, with ten tools wired to the live system: schedule, reschedule, cancel, pull history, send a receipt.
+The agent runs on Claude Haiku 4.5 through Vercel AI SDK v6, with fifteen tools wired to the live system: schedule, reschedule, cancel, pull history, send a receipt.
 Most of the work went into the safety envelope, not the prompt.
 Destructive tools require two-phase confirmation.
-There are per-user rate limits, per-conversation token budgets, and a circuit breaker that takes the agent offline when upstream errors spike.
+There are per-user rate limits, per-conversation token budgets, hard USD cost caps at the user and global level, and a circuit breaker that takes the agent offline when upstream errors spike.
+I threat-modeled the agent's surfaces (prompt injection, tool authority, data exfiltration) and shipped a mitigation for each before it touched live billing data.

 Claude Haiku 4.5Vercel AI SDK v6TypeScriptHonoCloudflare Workers